jamiealquiza/sangrenel/README.md

 - Sangrenel uses Sarama's [SyncProducer](https://godoc.org/github.com/Shopify/sarama#SyncProducer), meaning messages are written synchronously
 - At a given message size, run Sangrenel in `-noop` mode to ensure the desired number of messages can be generated (even if a `-produce-rate` is specified)

 Once running, Sangrenel generates and writes messages as fast as possible (or to the configured `-produce-rate`).
-Every 5 seconds, message throughput rates, latency and other metrics (via [tachymeter](https://github.com/jamiealquiza/tachymeter)) are printed to console.
+Every 5 seconds, message throughput, rates, latency and other metrics (via [tachymeter](https://github.com/jamiealquiza/tachymeter)) are printed to console.

 If optionally defined, some metric data can be written to Graphite.
 More/better metric output options will be added.